syncfusion-content/asp.netwebforms-docs/aspnet/Schedule/Context-Menu.md

 ## Adding Categorize Option

-To include the default categorize options within the context menu, it is necessary to enable the `CategorizeSettings` property as shown in the below code example.
+To include the default categorize option within the context menu, it is necessary to enable the `CategorizeSettings` property as shown in the below code example.

 {% highlight html %}